dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 ## Syllabus

-Organization concepts and terminology of data models and the underlying data structures needed to support them.
-Presentation of the relational database management system including an introduction to SQL programming, normalization and database design.
-Introduction to the programming interface to databases.
+Organization concepts and terminology of data models and the underlying data architectures needed to support them.
+Presentation of the relational database management systems including an introduction to SQL programming: relational database design and data queries with integration into application programming languages, with Python used for examples.

 The course will include practical exercises and will be graded based on a few indvidual and group projects on real-world datasets.